In this section

 Prioritisation for urgent face-to-face assessments will be given to children under the following circumstances:

-Urgent consultations at RCH and MMC will be provided under the following circumstances:
+Urgent consultations at RCH and MCH will be provided under the following circumstances:

 Non-urgent face-to-face consultations will usually be offered to all other children for whom a VFPMS face-to-face consultation is deemed necessary.
 Most children will be seen within 1-2 weeks of the referral.